-Nestled in the foothills below San Bernardino National Forest and the San Gorgonio Wilderness, Yucaipa Valley Water District (YVWD), located in Southern California, covers 40 square miles and has an elevation change of 3,140 feet.
-With hundreds of miles of drinking water pipelines, and over 13,000 water connections, the district uses multiple technologies to keep things moving.
+Nestled in the foothills below San Bernardino National Forest and the San Gorgonio Wilderness, Yucaipa Valley Water District (YVWD), located in Southern California, covers 100 square kilometres and has an elevation change of just over 950 metres.
+With hundreds of kilometres of drinking water pipelines, and over 13,000 water connections, the district uses multiple technologies to keep things moving.

 Managing this scale of utilities has its challenges, and public agencies are seeking more efficient ways to manage their assets.
 With high-resolution, aerial imagery from Nearmap, YVWD employees can access up-to-date 2D and 3D location content on many applications and devices, whether at the office or in the field.